 Then if the chemotherapy group is on average 10 years younger than the group on the immune regimen, we would reduce the unadjusted %survival in the chemotherapy group by 8% to make it comparable to the immune therapy.
 For instance, if the unadjusted three year %survival in the chemotherapy group was 60% versus 50% in the immunotherapy arm then the adjusted analysis will support a difference of 52% versus 50% which may not be statistically significant.
 But we would have been very wrong if we had not used age as a covariate and would have concluded in favor of the chemotherapy.

 Another method for adjusting for selection biases is the use of propensity scores which collapse all the variables in (A) into one score which is then used in the analysis.
 As with using covariates a fire-wall is advocated between obtaining the propensity score and its eventual use in comparing the propensity balanced groups.
 Some analysts may prefer a propensity based approach to that using separate covariates.
-In the pharmaceutical context, often one does propensity score based analysis only as a sensitivity analysis as there is interest in the effects of these covariates (especially by payors) even though they constitute the black box which produces the primary adjusted inferences.
+In the pharmaceutical context, often one may do propensity score based analysis only as a sensitivity analysis as there is interest in the effects of these covariates (especially by payors) even though they constitute the black box which produces the primary adjusted inferences.
 Both approaches may still be subject to a degree of unknown bias due to unmeasured covariates and care must be exercised at data collection to capture all pertinent data.

 To be thorough in removing selection biases in our groups one may test as many as 40 variables to see if they are different across groups.
 Perhaps it is an overkill and a clinical team could help us with (B) above and limit the statistical testing.
 This is a good segue to the topic on conducting repeated statistical comparisons and reporting p-values.